Updates on COVID-19 in South Sudan

 South Sudan Taskforce on COVID-19 Confirms 2,510 Cases of the Virus in the Country

 South Sudan reported its first case of COVID-19 on 6th April 2020.
-One hundred and eighty six (186) new cases of the virus were reported on 2nd June with other cases confirmed earlier on after completion of investigations and tests.
-This now brings the total number of COVID-19 cases in the country to 1,317, with 6 recoveries and 14 deaths reported.
+Seven (07) new cases of the virus were reported in the last 24 hours with other cases confirmed earlier after completion of investigations and tests.
+This now brings the total number of COVID-19 cases in the country to 2,470, with 1,252 recoveries and 47 deaths reported.

 Updated on: 24th Aug, 2020 at 06:30pm